Thinking about timing and calendars

 - Week 4: Communicate the main product messaging, post reviews and promote special offers to drive sales.

 Consider how your social media campaign might refer to, or tie into, what’s happening in the wider world.
 A regular event such as the summer holidays, a sports tournament or even a heatwave, could inform your content and increase relevance, making sure it’s still interesting to your audience.

 You should be aware that there can sometimes be restrictions on using particular trademarked terms.
-The article Here Are the Many, Many Ways Your Business Can Get in Trouble for Tweeting the Olympics shows an example of an organisation that closely monitors any mention of the brand.
+For example, an organisation such as the International Olympic Committee closely monitors any mention of the Olympics brand.

 Specific holidays, and national or international days, weeks and months can also be deployed if relevant to your target audience and campaign messages.
 Examples of this include: